 In my experience, the majority (or, at least, a huge minority) simply don’t know how to do it right.
-In some cases you even see learners on lessons doing it wrong, no doubt because they’re being taught the “12 o’clock rule” (take a look at this additional article about the Nuthall Roundabout in Nottingham (on the Chalfont Drive test centre route list, but still on the new Beeston one)).
+In some cases you even see learners on lessons doing it wrong, no doubt because they’re being taught the “12 o’clock rule” (take a look at this additional article about the Nuthall Roundabout in Nottingham (on the now-closed Chalfont Drive test centre route list, but still on the new Beeston one)).

 What am I supposed to be checking for in my left mirror?

 When you leave a roundabout, and particularly when you are turning right and are in the lane closest to the island, you will have to move back into the left lane in order to take your exit.
 Someone else might be in that lane, so a mirror check (and possibly a quick sideways glance, though not a full blind spot check) should be done to make sure it’s safe.
 It is quite possible to fail your driving test if you don’t do this properly and someone is next to you.

 What do I do if I’m leaving a roundabout and there is traffic on my nearside?